Margaret A. Ryan: Early life and education

-Legal career
+Career

 Following graduation from Knox College, Ryan served on active duty for the United States Marine Corps from 1988 to 1992, and again following Law School graduation as a judge advocate from 1995 to 1999.
 Ryan served in units within the II & III Marine Expeditionary Forces as a Staff Officer, Company Commander, Platoon Commander, and Operations Officer.
 Judge Ryan's tours included deployments to the Philippines, during a coup attempt, and to Saudi Arabia during Desert Shield and Desert Storm.
 As a Judge Advocate General (JAG) officer, Ryan served as a Trial Counsel and Chief Trial Counsel in Okinawa, Japan and Quantico, Virginia.
 Ryan was then selected by General Charles C. Krulak, Commandant of the Marine Corps, to serve as his Aide de Camp.

-Ryan was law clerk to Judge J. Michael Luttig of the United States Court of Appeals for the Fourth Circuit, and then to Justice Clarence Thomas of the United States Supreme Court in 2001–2002.
+Ryan was law clerk to Judge J. Michael Luttig of the United States Court of Appeals for the Fourth Circuit, and then to Justice Clarence Thomas of the United States Supreme Court for the 2001–2002 term.

 Prior to joining the court, Ryan was in private practice.
 She was at Wiley Rein LLP from 2004 until her appointment to the court.
 Before that she was with Bartlit Beck Herman Palenchar & Scott from 2002 to 2004 and Cooper, Carvin & Rosenthal from 1999 to 2000.

-As of 2022, she is the J.J.
-Clynes Endowed Visiting Professor of Law at Notre Dame Law School, where she teaches Evidence, Military Law, and Constitutional Issues in the Military Justice System.
-Judge Ryan is also a Lecturer on Law at Harvard Law School and an elected member of the American Law Institute.
+Judge Ryan is currently a Lecturer on Law at Harvard Law School and an elected member of the American Law Institute.
+She previously served as the J.J.
+Clynes Endowed Visiting Professor of Law at Notre Dame Law School, where she taught Evidence, Military Law, and Constitutional Issues in the Military Justice System.
+She has also taught as an adjunct at the University of Georgia Law School and the George Washington University Law School.